Yoav666s/dnd-wiki/collections/_adventures/silentspire-manor.md

 | 11-15 | 15 |
 | 16-20 | 17 |
 | 21 or more | 20 |

+Felter will say that he will take care of the logistics of transporting the three barrels, and that the PC will get their payment this evening when his men come to the manor to load the barrels onto the carriage.

+### Grunge's Bucketfuls
+> You walk into the tavern and are immediately hit with the smell of yeast and hops.
+A strong aroma of cheap ale fills the air, complimented by beans and slow-coocked beef.
+You see sailors everywhere, laughing, brawling, and singing sea shanties.
+As you approach the bar you see a dwarf with greying black hair and a kind, toothless smile.
+"Welcome!
+'Ow can I help ya?"

+Upon speaking with the dwarf, the PC will learn that his name is Earnest Grunge and he's the owner of this tavern.
+If the Player offers to sell him barrels of wine he'll say he doesn't need any and that they should check with Felter at the Thirsty Deckhand if they haven't already.

 # Appendix A